InterMaus1154/nutipita-admin/README.md

 ### Order management
 - Basic CRUD operations
 - Night and day time orders
-- Recurring orders (per customer, per day, per product)
+- Recurring (standing) orders (per customer, per day, per product)
   - cron jobs, fully automated
 - Filtering
-- Sorting (asc, desc, clicking on specific columns)
+- Sorting
 - Pagination
 - Dedicated page for orders that has to be done on current day
   - separated into day and night time orders